A month later, this New York City primary is still a train wreck and a warning to us all

 On the other side are the watchers.
 Each campaign gets one watcher at each table.
 The BOE employees open the envelopes and show the ballots through the sneeze guard so the watchers can contest a ballot’s validity and compile chicken-scratch tallies.
 The pace is equivalent to watching a sloth eat bark.

 Back in his office, Patel is worrying over “the postmark issue.”
-It was all he could think about: The 13,000 invalid ballots across three boroughs in his race.
-Based on photocopies of envelopes his campaign received from the Board of Elections, he estimated half of those were not counted because of a missing postmark.
+It was all he could think about: the 13,000 invalid ballots across three boroughs in his race.
+Based on photocopies of envelopes his campaign received from the BOE, he estimated half of those were not counted because of a missing postmark.

 These are ballots that fell into a kind of black hole of election law.
 Ballots that arrived to the BOE before or on June 23, Election Day, with or without a postmark are valid.
 Ballots that arrived by the cutoff of June 30 with a postmark of June 23 or earlier are valid.
 Ballots that arrived before June 30 but have no postmark or a postmark of the 24th, which many had, likely due to what the BOE called “USPS error,” Patel said — those are invalid, automatically.

-Note: Correction: A previous version of this story misstated the year Suraj Patel moved to New York.
-He moved in 2006, not 2010.